lauroribeiro/todoMVC/README.md

-# A todo MVC project
+# A todoMVC project

+## It consists in a Vuejs front-end app that consumes a Ruby on Rails API